nowroz/SetEvents-Privacy-Policy/README.md

 Any changes or updates to this policy will be reflected on this page.
 It is highly recommended to review this policy on every app update.

 ## Contact Us
 This page is maintained by Nowroz Islam, the developer and owner of the SetEvents app.
-If you have any questions or concerns regarding this Privacy Policy, please contact -
+If you have any questions or concerns regarding the app and/or this Privacy Policy, please contact -
   - Nowroz Islam
   - isl.nowroz@gmail.com